Welcome to Year 1Starting in Year 1

 Decoding: In Year 1 the children are taught to

-- apply phonic knowledge and skills as the route to decode words
+- apply phonic knowledge and skills as the route to decode words.
+Phonics scheme: Letters and Sounds.

 - read accurately by blending sounds in unfamiliar words containing GPCs that have been taught